RavidDimant/Multi-Armed-Bandit-Driven-Active-Learning/README.md

 ### Step 1: **Prepare the Dataset**
 1. Open the `process_data.ipynb` Jupyter notebook.
 2. Load the raw datasets located in the `Data/` folder.
+If you have another dataset you want to explore, upload it to also to the notebook.
 3. Run the notebook cells sequentially to clean and preprocess the datasets:
    - Handle missing values.
    - Normalize or scale numerical features to ensure consistency.